mooncell07/gb.c/README.md

 ## Autogen Instructions

-This Emulator uses auto-generated CPU Instuction Handlers.
+This Emulator uses auto-generated CPU Instruction Handlers.
 [See More](./codegen/README.md).